School Science Lessons

 They may not eat very much and very often they die.

-The coccidiosis parasite needs moisture to become infectious so the litter must be kept dry, ventilation must be good and the chickens should not be overcrowded.
+The coccidiosis parasite needs moisture to become infectious so the litter must be kept dry, ventilation must be good and chickens should not be overcrowded.

 Effective live vaccines and drugs called coccidiostats are available.